 There are many people you can talk to if bullying takes place.
 Don’t suffer in silence, tell your friends, Guardian Angels, tutor, teacher, Learning Progress Co-ordinator, Learning Progress Mentor or parents.

-In year 7 you will be given 1 hour of homework per night, most teachers will set homework every week.
 You will be given a school journal to record homework tasks and deadlines.
 The journals will also help with communication between home and school.
 There is a space for teachers to comment on students’ attitude and behaviour and for parents/guardians to note comments made.